Menu

 When to Plant

 It’s also important to know the average first day of frost in the fall and the average last day of frost in the spring for your local area.
-Knowing this will help you determine when to start seeds indoors, direct sow seeds outside, or plant seedlings.
+Knowing this will help you determine when to start seeds indoors, directly sow seeds outside, or plant seedlings.
 You can determine your average frost dates here.

 Timing is everything when it comes to gardening.
 I find it helpful to use a simple sliding plant chart [affiliate link] to determine when to plant my crops.
 Your local state or county extension office will usually also have an online chart of planting dates for your area.